xfendi/sitezy/README.md

 ### Current Development Stage
 - **Version**: 0.1 (Beta)
 - **Ongoing Development**: The core functionality of website creation is implemented.
-We're currently expanding the dashboard features and user management capabilities.
+We're currently expanding user management and setup capabilities.

 ### Future Plans
 - **Template Marketplace**: A marketplace for users to buy and sell custom templates.